Epoxy’s Strength Comes from Its Chemical Bond

 Cooler temperatures slow this process.
 In fact, application in temperatures under 60 °F is not recommended since curing takes far too long and can create problems.

-Many colours of epoxy flooring are available
+Many colors of epoxy flooring are available

 Epoxy Can Be Used Outdoors